lubusIN/WP-Query-Console/README.md

 ##  Support Us
 [LUBUS](http://lubus.in) is a web design agency based in Mumbai, India.

-You can pledge on [patreon](https://www.patreon.com/lubus) to support the development & maintenance of various [opensource](https://github.com/lubusIN/) stuff we are building.
+You can pledge on [patreon](https://www.patreon.com/lubus) to support the development & maintenance of various [opensource](https://github.com/lubusIN/) stuffs we are building.

 **License**

-WP Query Console is open-sourced software licensed under the [GPL 3.0 license](LICENSE)
+WP Query Console is an open-source software licensed under the [GPL 3.0 license](LICENSE)